-AP source: Haslams agree to purchase Lasry’s stake in Bucks
+AP sources: Haslams agree to purchase Lasry’s stake in Bucks

-MILWAUKEE (AP) — Cleveland Browns owners Jimmy and Dee Haslam have agreed to purchase Marc Lasry’s 25% stake of the Milwaukee Bucks in a deal that puts the value of the NBA franchise at $3.5 billion, a person with knowledge of the negotiations said Monday.
+MILWAUKEE (AP) — Cleveland Browns owners Jimmy and Dee Haslam have agreed to purchase Marc Lasry’s 25% stake of the Milwaukee Bucks in a deal that puts the value of the NBA franchise at $3.5 billion, two people with knowledge of the negotiations said Monday.

-The agreement has not been finalized, said the person, who spoke to The Associated Press on condition of anonymity because neither the Bucks nor the Haslams publicly disclosed any element of the agreement.
+The agreement has not been finalized, said the people, who spoke to The Associated Press on condition of anonymity because neither the Bucks nor the Haslams publicly disclosed any element of the agreement.

+Those numbers, if finalized, would mean the Haslams plan to spend about $875 million for Lasry’s stake of the team.

-The Haslams have explored buying other professional sports teams, including the Minnesota Timberwolves in the past.
+The Haslams, who also own the Columbus Crew of Major Soccer League, have explored buying other professional sports teams, including the Minnesota Timberwolves in the past.
 Sportico was first to report the Haslam Sports Group’s interest in the Bucks.
 ESPN and The Athletic were first to report the agreement on Monday.

-Those numbers, if finalized, would mean the Haslams plan to spend about $875 million for Lasry’s stake of the team.

-It would be the second-highest valuation in NBA history, behind only the $4 billion valuation for the Phoenix Suns and Phoenix Mercury when Mat Ishbia acquired them in a deal that closed earlier this month.
+It would be the second-highest valuation in NBA history, behind the $4 billion valuation for the Phoenix Suns and Phoenix Mercury when Mat Ishbia acquired them in a deal that closed earlier this month.
 It’s also a massive return on Lasry’s initial investment.

+The Haslams bought the Browns from Randy Lerner in 2012 for $1.05 billion.
+Their tenure in Cleveland mostly has been defined by losing records, changes and controversy.

+The Browns have made the playoffs only once under the Haslams, who have made numerous coaching and front-office overhauls in their pursuit of a Super Bowl title.
+Last year, they were criticized for acquiring quarterback Deshaun Watson in a trade before signing him to a record contract while he was being accused of sexual misconduct by two dozen women in Texas.

 Lasry and Wesley Edens, both New York investment firm executives, bought the Bucks from former U.S. Sen. Herb Kohl for about $550 million in 2014 with pledges to keep the team in Milwaukee.
 The Bucks’ ownership group also includes Jamie Dinan and Mike Fascitelli.